yuwei-wu/yuwei-wu/README.md

 #### 🍃 Current Status

-- I’m currently working on motion planning, with the supervision of Professor Fei Gao, at Fast lab, Zhejiang University(ZJU).
+- I’m working on motion planning, with the supervision of Professor Fei Gao, at Fast lab, Zhejiang University (ZJU).
 Many cool guys here are sincerely interested in research and focus on developing quadrotors in various aspects (mechanic, electrical, and algorithmic areas)
 I really admire and thank them for leading me to the world of quadrotors!